biasvariancelabs/aitlas/README.md

 ---

-**Note:** You will have to download the data from the respective source.
+**Note:** You will have to download dataset from their respective source.
 You can find a link for each dataset in the respective dataset class in `aitlas/datasets/` or use the **AiTLAS Semantic Data Catalog**

 ---